 8. Olson Johnson: “Aw, prairie sh*t… Everybody!”

-Lesson: to me this is the central theme of Blazing Saddles as in, “give everybody a chance.”
+Lesson: to me this is the central theme of Blazing Saddles as in, “everybody gets a chance.”

 Crowd: [in unison] “BULLSH*T!”